 "Mad Men" is the dramatic series that caused something of a stir this last season.
 A hoped-to-be-replacement for "The Sopranos," devised by one of the executive producers of that long-running franchise, the project was rejected by HBO and Showtime as well.
 Seven years after the pilot was written, the show finally landed on AMC as that cable channel's first original series.
 It is a television rarity; a gripping, well-written, intelligent and inordinately clever series that got great critical reviews and nevertheless managed to catch on with the public.

+Mad Men are the men of Madison Ave., of course.
+They smoke, they drink, they joke, they carouse, they demean women, and they smoke.
+Cigarette smoke is the connective thread of the series; everyone smokes (except the children), everywhere, all the time.
+Yes, they sit and discuss the dangers of smoking — one of the major clients is Lucky Strikes, struggling to find a way to sell their product despite the beginning of rumblings from medical and governmental institutions — but they smoke.
+Pregnant women?
+Of course; it's glamorous and good for you, too!
+Even doctors, during examinations.
+Matches and cigarette lighters abound; a key moment relating to the mystery that is threaded through the first 13-show season centers around a fellow lighting a cigarette.
 Executive producer and creator Matthew Weiner has surrounded his hero, Don Draper (Jon Hamm), with a core of about a dozen distinctive characters; it takes six or so episodes before he begins to center in on who the other major characters will be.
 (The show is as well cast as it is written and designed.
 Mr. Weiner apparently oversees every last detail, from writing and directing to choosing matchbook covers; and it's every last detail that makes "Mad Men" so addictively watchable.
 He even had them outfit Draper's house with the very same kitchen cabinets I grew up with.)

 As "Mad Men" goes on from season to season, one imagines that we will begin to see a stream of these performances filling in their dark time on New York stages.
 Elisabeth Moss, who plays the secretary Peggy Olsen (a character name borrowed from "The Apartment" and Promises!
 Promises!), is already on the marquee over at "Speed-the-Plow."
 John Slattery, who was prominent through the first season, is an occasional stage actor who appeared to good effect in the Roundabout's revival of Betrayal and Manhattan Theatre Club's Rabbit Hole.
 Bryan Batt, as the art director who obviously has an as yet undisclosed little secret in his closet, is also a stage frequenter.
 Guest stars are frequent and many; up front in the first episode was John Cullum, as an aging tobacco man with a twang.
 Waltzing in on stockinged feet every once in a while to purloin a scene is Robert Morse, as the somewhat dotty (or perhaps merely brilliant) owner of the agency.
 Mr. Morse is no longer in his mid-20s; he was born, by the calendar, in 1931.
 He looks almost like an old man, in fact, but that irrepressible twinkle is still there.
 This fellow started his career opposite the wily and crafty Ruth Gordon, Jackie Gleason and Rudy Vallee; I suppose that if any of them ever managed to steal a scene from the young Bobby, he had it figured out by the next performance and nailed 'em.
 The atmosphere at Sterling Cooper is very much like World Wide Wickets, Inc., the home base of — yes — Bobby's own How to Succeed in Business without Really Trying.
 How strong is the How to Succeed influence?
 Well, "Mad Men" gives us a character for a couple of episodes named Elliot Lawrence.
 Not Elliott with two t's, like everyone spells it; but Elliot, which is how Elliot Lawrence — Bobby's Tony Award-winning conductor for How to Succeed — spells it.